-The government-wide financial statements include Net Position and Statement of the Statement ofActivities for all activities of the Council.
+The government-wide financial statements include the Statement of Net Position and the Statement of Activities for all activities of the Council.
 As a general rule, the effect of interfund activity has been eliminated from these statements.
-The government-wide presentation focuses primarily on the sustainability of the Council as an entity and the change in its net (financial position) resulting from activities of the current fiscal year.
+The government-wide presentation focuses primarily on the sustainability of the Council as an entity and the change in its net assets (financial position) resulting from the activities of the current fiscal year.
 Intergovernmental revenues primarily support governmental activities.